 *Applicants with USMLE of 220 or higher or COMLEX of 520 or higher on first attempt are preferred.

 - Have a full and unrestricted license to practice medicine in a U.S. licensing jurisdiction in which they are training

-All applications are reviewed.
-Invitations for interviews are extended following review.
-Interviews are conducted from mid-November through mid-January on Wednesdays for the Preliminary program, and Thursdays and Fridays for the Categorical program.
+- Interviews are scheduled on Wednesdays for the Preliminary program, and Thursdays and Fridays for the Categorical program.

 We strongly feel personal contact is an important part of the interview process.
 All interviews are face-to-face discussion which allows for quality communication otherwise not possible by letter or phone.
 If you plan to travel to the Pacific Northwest, notify us of your itinerary and we can see if alternate dates can be accommodated.

 - 7:15AM – 7:30AM: Meet in Hospital Lobby for coffee

 - 7:30AM – 8:00AM: Welcome and Program Overview